spookyahell/buddyload/README.md

 Being nice to a friend and still wan to know what's going on
 <br />without him asking "Hey, can I use your premium account to download this one file?"

-Supports UpToBox & 1fichier so far... not exactly planned to add more... but maybe at some very much later point...
+Supports all sites that have 1 TLD... not exactly planned to add more... but maybe at some very much later point...
 <br />it's also very easy for you to extend it yourself.

 Example data structure in `buddyload.json`: